angular/angular/modules/angular2/docs/core/01_templates.md

 <button (click)="submit()">Submit</button>
 ```

-In the above example, when clicking on the submit button angular will invoke the `submit` method on the surounding
+In the above example, when clicking on the submit button angular will invoke the `submit` method on the surrounding
 component's controller.

 NOTE: Unlike Angular v1, Angular v2 treats event bindings as core constructs not as directives.
 This means that there
 is no need to create a event directive for each kind of event.
 This makes it possible for Angular v2 to easily
-bind to custom events of Custom Elements, whos event names are not known ahead of time.
+bind to custom events of Custom Elements, whose event names are not known ahead of time.